probablyangg/docs/core/README.md

 :link: Article: [Sidechains and Childchains](https://hackernoon.com/what-are-sidechains-and-childchains-7202cc9e5994)
 ### What is Plasma?
-Plasma is a framework of child chains - it is a scaling solution for Ethereum (or any blockchain for that matter).
+Plasma is a framework of secondary chains that will communicate and interact as sparingly as possible with the main chain.
+Child chain are a scaling solution for Ethereum (or any blockchain for that matter).
+It is a layer 2 solution for Ethereum that provides a framework for building ‘off-chain’ decentralised applications that are secure, scalable and swift.